jackhenshaw/NA62Stylesheet/README.md

 # NA62Stylesheet
+Stylesheet for plots created with the ROOT framework.
-Root stylesheet for NA62 to match a similar style created in mplhep for python
+Designed to match a similar style to those created in Python's mplhep package for the NA62 experiment.